Editor’s Note: This post was originally published in December 2014 and was updated for accuracy and comprehensiveness on October 2, 2018.

 e.l.f.’s Beauty SquadCountry of origin: United States

 Best part of program: The tiered program

-e.l.f. was one of the most exciting programs to launch in 2016, largely because of their outstanding tiered customer experience.
+e.l.f. has one of the absolute best loyalty programs in the beauty industry largely because of their outstanding tiered customer experience.
 No matter which tier they’re a part of, customers are treated to diverse and valuable rewards that complement their lifestyle and shopping habits.
 This variety keeps customers engaged and motivated to participate, creating a thriving brand community that others want to be a part of.

 Glow Recipe's Glow MilesCountry of origin: United States